Jeff Irwin (politician): LGBTQIA+ rights

 Irwin has been a longtime supporter of LGBTQ+ rights in Michigan.
 In 2000, Jeff Irwin was instrumental in expanding benefits for Washtenaw County employees to cover domestic partners.
-He supported marriage equality prior to the Obergefall decision and introduced legislation to make second-parent adoption available to same-sex partners in Michigan.
+He supported marriage equality prior to the Obergefell decision and introduced legislation to make second-parent adoption available to same-sex partners in Michigan.

 Irwin has supported numerous legislative attempts to expand the housing and employment protections in the Elliott-Larsen Civil Rights Act to include sexual orientation, gender identity and gender expression.
 In a 2018 interview, Irwin said that “it should be illegal to fire somebody or to deny them housing because of their gender expression or sexual orientation”.

 In 2014, Irwin publicly supported Washtenaw County Clerk, Larry Kestenbaum, against then-Attorney General Bill Schuette’s legal defense of Michigan’s ban on same-sex marriage.

 In the Michigan Senate, Irwin continues to sponsor legislation that would expand adoption rights to all LGBT couples in Michigan and is a co-sponsor of current efforts to expand laws preventing discrimination in housing, employment, and public accommodations.